-Christmas adverts have garnered more and more attention in recent years, with big-name brands bringing in some of the design industry's most talented individuals to sprinkle their creative fairy dust on their efforts (this year's John Lewis Christmas ad was directed by an Academy award winner, no less).
+Christmas adverts have garnered more and more attention in recent years, with big-name brands bringing in some of the design industry's most talented individuals to sprinkle their creative fairy dust on their efforts, and some even causing controversy by delving into more serious messages (opens in new tab).

 01. Baileys: Christmas Nutcracker (2013)

-A brilliant homage to the classic festive ballet The Nutcracker, this ad sees a group of female friends out having fun in a bar, when one of them starts flirting with the Nutcracker Prince.
-Cue the entrance of the Mouse King, who tries to take her off the Prince.
+A brilliant homage to the classic festive ballet, The Nutcracker, this ad sees a group of female friends out having fun in a bar, when one of them starts dancing with the Nutcracker Prince.
+Cue the entrance of the Mouse King, who tries to cut in.

 The narrative challenged the concept of the typical Baileys drinker – the company was no longer angling for an older, more sedate audience but a younger, savvier crowd, and it managed to convey this shift without alienating anyone along the way.